-Normal headphones fall out of my ears with just a gentle nudge and I am too lazy to buy specialty sports earbuds.
-Additionally, despite the science that tells me otherwise, covering my ears with anything warms me up considerably, almost as much as wearing an extra layer.
+Normal earbud headphones fall out of my ears with just a gentle nudge, as I am too lazy to buy specialty sports earbuds.
+I don’t want headphones that cover my ears, though, because, despite the science that tells me otherwise, covering my ears with anything warms me up considerably, almost as much as wearing an extra layer.
 As someone who sweats just thinking about the sun, I opt to keep my ears well ventilated.

 But my sneer wouldn’t have very much company.
 A quick glance at the treadmills of any gym will show that pretty much everyone is listening to something while they run.
 Nine out of ten runners that I see on Chicago’s lake front path have a pair of colorful cables wired into their ears, feeding them whatever catalytic melody gets them moving.
 On a few occasions last year, I took a shiny new MOTOACTV player to the lake to try it out and write a review.
 For those select runs, I was part of the music movement, experiencing firsthand what the vast majority of runners do every time they lace up.
 The results were remarkable.

 It didn’t surprise me to learn that the scientific studies on the issue almost universally support music’s positive effects on athletic performance.
 A simple study out of the University of Texas A&M had students running a maximal 1.5-mile run with and without music.
 Not only did they find that they finished the run faster while listening to music, but their level of perceived exertion was kept constant.
-In other words, they didn’t notice how much faster they were, most likely because their brains weren’t focusing on the body’s natural feedback.
-The fact that the students ran faster while listening to music is not that shocking; however, finding that that the students didn’t feel like they were running faster lies the real potential for performance enhancement.
+In other words, they didn’t notice how much faster they were, most likely because their brains weren’t focusing on their bodies’ natural feedback.
+The fact that the students ran faster while listening to music is not that shocking; however, finding that that the students didn’t feel like they were running faster lies the real potential for music as a performance enhancer.

 These findings suggest that music has not only an effect on the subjective experience of running, but that it can actually change one’s physiology, and therefore provide an advantage that can improve performance.